dymmond/esmerald/docs/directives/custom-directives.md

 This example is very simple in its own design.

-For production you should have your models inside models dedicated place and your `registry` and `database` settings somwhere in your `settings` where you can access it anywhere in your code via [esmerald settings](../application/settings.md), for example.
+For production you should have your models inside a models dedicated place and your `registry` and `database` settings somewhere in your `settings` where you can access it anywhere in your code via [esmerald settings](../application/settings.md), for example.

 P.S.: For the registry and database strategy with [saffier][saffier], it is good to have a read